Georgetown (NSW)

 Georgetown is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Georgetown, as per the latest Census evaluation, 85.5% of dwellings were houses while 14.5% comprised other types such as semi-detached units, apartments, and 'other' dwellings.
-This is compared to Non-Metro NSW's dwelling structure of 82.6% houses and 17.4% other dwellings.
-Home ownership in Georgetown stood at 27.0%, with the remaining dwellings either mortgaged (42.6%) or rented (30.4%).
-The median monthly mortgage repayment in Georgetown was $2,000, exceeding Non-Metro NSW's average of $1,733.
-Meanwhile, the median weekly rent figure in Georgetown was recorded at $423, compared to Non-Metro NSW's $330.
+Georgetown's dwellings, as per the latest Census, consisted of 85.5% houses and 14.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in Georgetown was at 27.0%, with the remaining dwellings either mortgaged (42.6%) or rented (30.4%).
+The median monthly mortgage repayment in Georgetown was $2,000, higher than Regional NSW's average of $1,733.
+The median weekly rent in Georgetown was recorded at $423, compared to Regional NSW's $330.
 Nationally, Georgetown's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing